yashevde/BI_Project/README.md

 **Surprises**

-* transaction success is not positively correlated with defaulting -- **resolved by better understanding the parsing with a word cloud**

 * branch features are quite strongly negatively correlated with status.
 MPESA is a better financial feature so far.

 **Hypotheses:**